Jimmy Kimmel gets political in his opening Oscars monologue

-Kevin Winter/Getty Images(LOS ANGELES) — Well, the big night is finally here!
-The 2017 Oscars have begun, and your host for the evening Jimmy Kimmel has taken the stage.

-In his opening monologue, the late-night host did not hold back, poking fun at President Donald Trump, close friend and pretend-enemy Matt Damon, and even Denzel Washington.
+ABC/Eddy Chen(LOS ANGELES) — In his opening monologue as host of the Academy Awards Sunday night, Jimmy Kimmel didn’t hold back, poking fun at President Donald Trump, close friend and pretend-enemy Matt Damon, and even Denzel Washington.

 Kimmel came out and immediately addressed the elephant in the room.
 He said that many people had told him that the country is so divided right now he should address it.
 “I can’t do that,” he said.